Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 And then bam, you got your informant, right?

-Or source, once you get your first source, you want to go ahead and start working your way into the organization.
+So once you got your source, right, or source, once you get your first source, you want to go ahead and start working your way into the organization.

 This can be done through the recorded meetings.

-It could be having the informant go ahead and meet with these individuals and talk about criminal activity, any types of these are all ways that you can go ahead and start to gather evidence.
+It could be having the informant go ahead and meet with these individuals and talk about criminal activity.

-And what you're going to do a lot of the times is you're going to have this source where a wire or introduce an undercover to the uh operation.
+And what you're going to do a lot of the times is you're going to have this source where a wire or introduce an undercover to the operation.

-Introducing an undercover is pretty hard though, because when you introduce an undercover, a lot of times they'll be like, I don't trust this guy, blah, blah, blah.
+Introducing an undercover is pretty hard, though, because when you introduce an undercover, a lot of times they'll be like, I don't trust this guy, blah, blah, blah.

-And what you do is as you have this one source that's into the organization, you want to start developing more informants.
+And what you do is, as you have this one source that's into the organization, you want to start developing more informants.

 Why?

-Well, the reason for that, guys, is because when you have more sources, it uh validates a lot of the information you're getting.
+Well, the reason for that, guys, is because when you have more sources, it validates a lot of the information you're getting.

-So if you got one crook telling you, yo, this guy's the top of the organization, he's uh he's the main guy, right?
+So if you got one crook telling you, yo, this guy's the top of the organization.

 Well, guess what?